maxdesalle/website/content/posts/mastering-zcash.md

 What you do today will be analyzed with the tools of tomorrow.
 Transactions that seem anonymous now may be trivially traceable in five years.
 Patterns that seem hidden in noise today may be obvious signals once the algorithms improve.
 The decisions that you make in 2026 must account for the state of privacy and analysis in 2030.

 #### The Precedent We Must Remember
 One of the most effective tools of authoritarian control is mandatory disclosure.
 It doesn’t begin with confiscation, but with the collection of information.
 Register your religion.
 Declare your assets.
 Report your associations.
-Though these requirements are presented as administrative and bureaucratic, these often preclude something worse.
+Though these requirements are presented as administrative and bureaucratic, these often precede something worse.

 Once disclosure becomes mandatory, populations can be segmented, and groups can be identified, analyzed, and assessed.
 Do they follow a religion that we disapprove of?
 Do they belong to associations that we find threatening?
 Do they possess assets that we might want?
 The separation and distinction precedes the persecution, it’s once the data exists that the targeted actions become possible.